StrongKey/FIDO-Server/CONTRIBUTING.md

 ## Contributor License Agreement ("CLA")

 You must sign a Contribution License Agreement (CLA) before your Pull Request will be merged.
 This is a one-time requirement for StrongKey open-source projects in GitHub.
-You can read more about [Contribution License Agreements (CLAs)](https://en.wikipedia.org/wiki/Contributor_License_Agreement) on Wikipedia.
+You can read more about [Contribution License Agreements](https://en.wikipedia.org/wiki/Contributor_License_Agreement) on Wikipedia.

 You can sign the StrongKey [Contributor License Agreement (CLA)](https://cla-assistant.io/StrongKey/FIDO-Server).